Premi Viswanath

 Premi Vishwanath is an Indian television actress from Kerala who predominantly appears in Malayalam and Telugu television shows and films.
 She is known for her role as Karthika/Karthu in the soap opera Karuthamuthu, which premiered on Asianet and also for portraying Deepa in the Telugu serial Karthika Deepam on Star Maa.

-Acting career
+Career

-Premi Vishwanath began her career in Malayalam Tv industry through Karuthamuthu,in which she played the lead role of Karthika Balanchandran.
-Premi's portrayal of a dark-skinned girl in television broke all conventional beauty concepts in Malayalam television history and Karthika became a well-known household name.
-She won the Best Debutante Female in the 2014 Asianet Film Awards for her role as Karthika.
-After being replaced by Renu Soundar in Karuthamuthu, she went on to play Mayilamma in the show Moonumani, which aired on Flowers (TV series) channel.
-She continued her career with Malayali series, until she got a huge break in the Telugu television industry.
-She gained popularity for playing Deepa in the Telugu remake of Karuthamuthu called Karthika Deepam (Telugu TV series).
-Karthika Deepam ran from 16 October 2017 till 23 January 2023 on Star Maa.
-Deeming the show's popularity and her role as Deepa, a spiritual sequel and second season of Karthika Deepam started airing on 25 March 2024.
-She is currently portraying the role of Deepa in Karthika Deepam 2, which is a remake of the series Chellamma (TV series).
+Premi Vishwanath began her acting career in Malayalam television with Karuthamuthu, in which she played the lead role of Karthika Balachandran.
+She received the Best Debutante Female award at the 2014 Asianet Television Awards for her performance in the series.
+Following her exit from Karuthamuthu, she appeared as Mayilamma in Moonumani, which aired on Flowers (TV series).

+She later entered the Telugu television industry and gained wider recognition for portraying Deepa in Karthika Deepam (Telugu TV series), the Telugu remake of Karuthamuthu.
+The series aired on Star Maa from 16 October 2017 to 23 January 2023.
+She reprised the role in Karthika Deepam 2, which premiered on 25 March 2024 and is a remake of Chellamma (TV series).

-She is a relative of actor Jayasurya.
+She is related to actor Jayasurya.